Raspberry Pi temperature logger with PoKeys as a data acquirer

 In our previous blog we have presented using PoKeys and sending data to remote ThingSpeak service.
-Now, here is described a way how to use PoKeys57E (Ethernet version of PoKeys) with PoSensor2 board and Raspberry Pi data logger as a local server.
+Now, here is described a way how to use PoKeys57E (Ethernet version of PoKeys) with PoSensor2 board and Raspberry Pi temperature logger as a local server.

 However, this example is tested with Raspberry Pi 3 model B. Other Raspberry Pi versions should also work.
 Any other Linux capable hardware with Ethernet support and installed Node-RED can also be used as logging setup.
 Configuration should be quite similar to this example.